tinaoberoi/CPP_Week5/README.md

 The second file has individual counter var for all the threads.

-The count variable has count variable at every 256th memory, and cache varaible being accessed is taking time thus its slower.
+The count variable is at every 256th memory, and cache varaible being accessed is taking time thus its slower.

 ### Problem 2